New Housing FAQ

 7) What is the New Build going to look like?

-NSDP will have designs for public viewing in the future but the design period is still ongoing at this time.
+There are a couple of concept designs below to give you an idea of what these homes will look like from the street.
+The current house is the light brown building in the pictures.
+NSDP will have more designs for public viewing in the future but the design process is still ongoing.
 We can tell you that the New Build will be two stories, with townhouse style units and a common space with offices for staff to provide services to residents (ex: pre natal and parenting support).
 We are designing the outdoor space to include playground equipment and gardening space.
 The design of the New Build is intended to:

 • Tie in nicely with the existing house and surrounding area,